For more details see how the Import Products for Magento 2 extension works.

 We've chosen a CSV format.

-Now choose a suitable import source and specify the path for images.
+Now choose a suitable import source and specify the path for images if the file does not contain the links to the media files.

 For Local Directory specify a File Path relative to Magento installation (e.g. var/import/import.csv).